jboyle1990/RB-Prospect-Model/Project 2 readme.md

 1. Would like to try the clustering analysis with a broader choice of stocks
 2. Would like to try the clustering analyis with more features (Financial metrics)
-3. Backtest the forecasting model with additional stocks
+3. Backtest the forecasting model with additional stocks (up to 1000)
-4. Run the forecast model with different technical analysis
+4. Run the forecast model against different technical analysis
 6. Run both analyses for different asset classes

 # References / Citations